volkerdoerr/gmd/README.md

 ## Continous-Integration

 [xml2gmd] wird vom [Continuous-Integration-Job] aufgerufen, der immer dann automatisch gestartet wird, wenn Änderungen im Eingabeverzeichnis [input] vorgenommen wurden.
 Die resultierenden Dateien werden automatisch in das Ausgabeverzeichnis [output] gepusht und können manuell (mittels [Export-Job]) als Html auf die [Github-Pages] (dieses Projektes) hochgeladen werden. ⸾ _The xml2gmd tool is called by the continous integration job ci.yml, which is started automatically whenever changes are made in the input directory.
-The resulting files are automatically pushed into the output directory and can also manually (using the export-job) be uploaded as html to this projects github-pages. _
+The resulting files are automatically pushed into the output directory and can also manually (using the export-job) be uploaded as html to this projects github-pages._

+Eine Übersicht der generierten Dokumente findet sich in [output/README.md]. ⸾ _An overview of the generated documents can be found in output/README.md._

 ---